 - Assign a custom task and turn off the hints and videos.

 - Use for full-course exams, unit tests, and mid-unit quizzes.

-- For absent students or students needing extended time: Clone the task and change the start and end date and time.
+- For absent students or students needing extended time: Duplicate the task and change the start and end date and time.